-Paulette Goddard Professor of Nutrition and Food Studies
+Paulette Goddard Professor of Nutrition & Food Studies

 - Marion Nestle's C.V.

 - Syllabus: FOOD-GE 2021 Food Writing for Professionals--Spring 2012

 - Syllabus: E33.2244 Food Sociology: The Farm Bill--Fall 2011

 - Syllabus: E33.2244 Food Sociology: Social Movements--Fall 2009

 - Syllabus: E33.2215 Nutrition in Food Studies--Spring 2009

 - Syllabus: FOOD-GE 2040 Food Advocacy--Spring 2014

 - Syllabus: FOOD-GE 2039 Food Policy and Politics--Fall 2014